-After success abroad, Saudi designers hit the runway at home
+After Success Abroad, Saudi Designers Hit The Runway At Home

 “Especially in a city like Riyadh, you can expect that everybody after work is spending time with friends and family outside until late hours in public spaces, which means that people are dressing differently than they would for an occasion at home,” Cakmak said.

-Demand for street-wear has skyrocketed among new brands, yielding sweatshirts and jackets that can be remarkably unisex for a country long known for rigid gender norms.
+Demand for street-wear has skyrocketed among new brands, yielding sweatshirts and jackets.

 “And they all have a local twist,” Cakmak said, citing hoodies inspired by traditional Saudi thobes, the traditional white robes worn by men, and garments incorporating Arabic calligraphy.